-A leading example of this new ethos is the European Union’s Restriction of Hazardous Substances (RoHS) Directive, which restricts the use of six substances (lead, mercury, cadmium, hexavalent chromium, polybrominated biphenyl and polybrominated diphenyl ethers) in the production of Electrical equipment and Electronics (EEE) at the homogenous level.
+A leading example of this new ethos is the European Union’s Restriction of Hazardous Substances (RoHS) Directive, which restricts the use of 10 substances (lead, mercury, cadmium, hexavalent chromium, polybrominated biphenyl, polybrominated diphenyl ethers, Bis (2-ethylhexyl) phthalate (DEHP), butyl benzyl phthalate (BBP), dibutyl phthalate (DBP) and diisobutyl phthalate (DIBP) in the production of Electrical equipment and Electronics (EEE) at the homogenous level.

 RoHS was conceived in 2003, and, through several iterations meant to fortify its position as an industry game changer, it has spurred nations across the globe to create their own versions of this landmark legislation.

 One of the challenges to making RoHS fair for manufacturers and importers within the EU is establishing enough transition time for companies to assess their product makeup and integrate alternatives, because the EEE industry has traditionally contained a heavy amount of the substances restricted under this directive.